JoseBCN91/Portfolio/README.md

 - Built a predictive model for housing prices in Boston using machine learning regression techniques.
 - The model was able to predict housing prices with an accuracy of 91%.

-### 6. Multi-Class Classification on Wine Dataset
-- Analyzed a wine dataset using a multiclass classification approach.
-- Developed a model that could accurately classify wine into different quality categories.

 ## Skills and Expertise
 - Programming languages: Python, SQL
-- Tools: Matplotlib, Pandas, NumPy, statsmodels, Sci-Kit Learn, Jupyter Notebook, Tableau, SAS, OriginPro
 - Areas of expertise:
     - Data analysis
     - Statistical techniques
     - Machine learning
     - Hypothesis testing

-## Objective

-To obtain a position as a Data Scientist in a challenging and rewarding environment where I can use my skills and expertise to make a positive impact on the world.